sashankv/DSCComp/README.md

 **Numpy**: Scientific computing library
 **Seaborn**: Data visualization library

-The **requirement.txt** contains all the dependencies for our project.
+**presentation/requirements.txt** contains all the dependencies for our project.

 **chr_analytic_data2022.csv file**: found in the as our source of data in raw formatting from the publicly available [County Health Rankings Dataset].
 It includes a rank list of multiple health and social factors for all US counties.
 It allows comparison within a state.
 It is very well formatted for rapid Exploratory Data Analysis [Click here to see the Documentation](https://www.countyhealthrankings.org/sites/default/files/media/document/DataDictionary_2022.pdf)